akalenuk/milasm/README.md

     ldstr "Hello!"
     call void [mscorlib]System.Console::Write (string)

-This is just a proof of concept, but it works: you can build the code, write your own macros, write your own CLR applications.
+The macrosystem is just a proof of concept, but it works: you can build the code, write your own macros, write your own CLR applications.

 ## An example: hello.il